 - air bronchograms may be evident.

 - hyperinflation (in a non-ventilated patient) excludes the diagnosis; if the patient is intubated there might be hyperinflation.

 RDS can be safely excluded if the neonate has a normal chest radiograph at six hours after birth.

-If treated with surfactant therapy, there may be asymmetric improvement.
+If treated with surfactant therapy, there may be an asymmetric improvement.